Open Floor 2026 Series

 About Tina

 Tina has danced with SNACKPACK Dance Collective since 2023 and has directed its K-pop subunit, bibimpack, since 2024.
-She has taught Community Classes and workshops through On One Studios and SNACKPACK's monthly popups, and she is also a current member of Off the Grid, a K-pop exhibition team based in San Jose.
+She has taught community classes and workshops through On One and SNACKPACK's monthly popups, and she is a current member of Off the Grid, a K-pop exhibition team based in San Jose.

 Paulina Huynh Nhu